javbotero/Outer-Coast/_includes/year.md

 <strong>Eligibility:</strong>

-High school graduates or GED holders are eligible to apply for the Spring Semester until September 30.
+High school graduates or GED holders are eligible to apply for the Spring Semester until October 4, 2020.
 The application for the Fall Semester has closed.

 ***